-In the footsteps of the sailors
+Texel tips in the footsteps of sailors

 Kaap Skil - The beach property museum among the Texel sights

-Again and again these traders got caught in one of the storms that did not stop at this North Sea island either.
-Hence it came as it had to come.
+Again and again these traders got caught in one of the storms that also hit this North Sea island.
+So it came as it had to come.
 Ships sank again and again in the North Sea.
 The current carried many things ashore from the wrecks on Texel.
-Beach collectors, or jutters as the Texelans call them, have been collecting these things for centuries.
+Beachcombers, or jutters as the Texelans call them, have been collecting these things for centuries.
 Amazing finds keep popping up on the island's beaches.
-These have been collected in the Kaap Skil shipping and beach goods museum in Oudeschild, one of the Texel attractions that you shouldn't miss.
-Here you can find everything from rusted anchors to old cannons to Chinese porcelain.
-The reconstruction of the old port of Oudeschild in the basement of the museum is also worth seeing.
-Here you get a good impression of what the place looked like in the golden days of Dutch seafaring.
+These were brought together at the Kaap Skil Maritime and Beachcombing Museum in Oudeschild.

 1792 AA Oudeschild